How To Respond to Negative Employer Reviews on Glassdoor

 Step 1: Take a deep breath.

-Just like no sane person actually likes going to the dentist, no one likes to receive painful feedback – that may or may not be valid - from anonymous sources in an open forum for all to see.
+Just as no sane person actually likes going to the dentist, no one likes to receive painful feedback—even if it is valid.
+Glassdoor’s format poses added discomfort for employers as the reviewers remain anonymous but the forum remains open for all to see (and judge).

 Step 2: Read the review objectively and seek nuggets of truth.

-The manager / employee relationship can be a complex animal, and it’s very possible that the scathing review highlights potentially hidden information about the inner workings of your culture that should be explored.
+The manager / employee relationship can be a complex animal, and it is very possible that the scathing review highlights potentially hidden information about the inner workings of your culture that need to be explored.

 Step 3: Resist the urge to blast the anonymous reviewer.

 As much as you may want to call out each and every untruth the review shared, know that could only spark an ongoing public discussion that will only cause further damage for your company’s reputation.